 BSc (Hons), PhD, GradCert (UniEduc&Train), EMBA

 Sumone was appointed to School Council in August 2019 and is a member of the Finance & Risk Committee.
 She has over 20 years experience in the Health, Education and Financial Services industries.
 With a PhD in the Medical Sciences and an MBA, Sumone spent five years in Boston and San Francisco, prior to returning to Melbourne.
 Over the past 10 years, she has specialised in strategy design and implementation, for organisational growth across both the public and private sectors.
-Sumone is a mother of two, with her youngest joining TGS in 2019.
+Sumone has one son who currently attends Trinity.

 Diana Nelson – PA Nominee

 BEng (Civil),PostGradDipMgmt, MBA

 Diana is the Parents’ Association nominee to the School Council and was appointed to School Council in August 2019.
 She is a current parent of three sons who attend TGS and is actively involved in the TGS community; as a member of the PA, Class Rep and the Friends of Harambee.
 Passionate about building strong communities she has been involved in the local Kew Community for over 13 years including five years as President of a local kinder and over five years as a director on the local Bendigo Bank Community Bank Board.
 She has also served as a board member for Tweddle Child and Family Health Service.
 Diana has a Bachelor of Civil Engineering (Hons), Postgraduate Diploma of Management and an MBA and has worked in engineering consultancies, private business, government and not for profit organisations.